MagneticResonanceImaging/MRIReco.jl/docs/src/overview.md

 Most importantly, all iterative solvers are implemented in RegularizedLeastSquares.jl so that MRIReco can benefit from all improvements made in that package.
-Gridding is implemented in the NFFT.jl package, which has many applications byond MRI.
+Gridding is implemented in the NFFT.jl package, which has many applications beyond MRI.
 Sparsifying transformations are usually also not MRI specific and therefore implemented in independent packages (e.g. Wavelets.jl).
 For storing image data MRIReco.jl uses NiFTI.jl.
 Dicom data can potentially be saved by the DICOM.jl package, which, however,